 The teacher education minor prepares students to become classroom teachers at the preschool, elementary, middle or high school level.
 It includes a set of required courses plus one semester of full-time student teaching.

 Candidates for a teaching license at the elementary or secondary level must achieve a grade of at least B-minus in all required education program courses.
 Satisfactory grades and permission of the education program faculty advisor (elementary) or director (secondary) are required in order to proceed to the final semesters of the program.
+There is an application and interview process preceeding the student teaching.

 - Elementary candidates must pass the MTEL Communication and Literacy test prior to student teaching.